alfonsovng/voluntariat-el-tingladu/README.md

 docker compose up
 ```

-Enter in the `service-flask` folder and run the flask app:
+Then run the flask app:

 ```
-flask run
+flask run --debug
 ```

 Open a browser to `http://127.0.0.1:8080/`

-## Launch the application in Test
+## Launch the application in Developement

 The application is launched with HTTP:

 ```
-docker compose -f docker-compose-http.yml up
+docker compose -f docker-compose-developement.yml up
 ```

 Open a browser to the port `80` of the test server.